whtcorpsinc/einsteindb-prod/lenin/README.md

 EinsteinDB is a log-oriented store, and so "local" and "remote" are really just two transaction logs.

-Internally, Lenin tracks the "locally known remote HEAD" and the "last-synced local transaction", which gives us three basic primitives:
+Internally, Lenin tracks the "locally knownCauset remote HEAD" and the "last-synced local transaction", which gives us three basic primitives:
 - a shared root, a state which is at the root of both local and remote logs
 - incoming changes - what remote changed on top of the shared root
 - local changes of the shared root.